Bedrock is live. Launch offer: $25/month for your first 3 months. Get Started

 Buy, hold, and stay calm

 We buy a diversified basket and hold it through the ups and downs, rebalancing lightly once a month.
-No trading, no forecasting, no stop-losses.
+We don't day-trade, chase headlines, or forecast the market, and ordinary dips and volatility are simply held through.
 That alone captures long-term market growth without the drama, and it quietly beats the vast majority of active investors, who lose to their own timing and emotions.
+The one exception is a genuine crisis: instead of riding a true breakdown all the way down, Bedrock has an automatic safeguard that steps the basket to safety, more on that below.

 Building block two